Provence Fall Festivals to Discover 2022 Events

 November 11 – Armistice Day (1918)

 Riders in the Sand.
-(November 10-11, 2021): Head to Saintes Maries de la Mer for the final abrivado festival of the season.
+(November 11-12, 2022): Head to Saintes Maries de la Mer for the final abrivado festival of the season.
 One enormous equine event on the beach with 200 gardiens (cowboys & cowgirls), 1000 horses and a total of 11 abrivados.
-The video (below) will give you a flavour for the energy that surrounds this two-day festival.
+The video (below) will give you a flavour of the energy surrounding this two-day festival.

-Truffles the Black Gold of Provence a the begining of December – Ban des Truffes in Richerenches marks the beginning of the truffle season in this village.
+Truffles the Black Gold of Provence at the beginning of December – Ban des Truffes in Richerenches marks the beginning of the truffle season in this village.

-Christmas Shopping: (November 18-22, 2021) at Salon Provence Prestige in Arles at the Palais des Congrès with 170+ exhibitors.
+Christmas Shopping: (late November) watch the Salon Provence Prestige Facebook page for details on this annual holiday fair in Arles at the Palais des Congrès with 170+ exhibitors.
 Perfect timing for Christmas shopping.

-December 4-11, 2021 – PriMed takes place in Marseille for the 25th time.
-The festival previously called the International Festival of Mediterranean Documentary Film and Reportage began in Monte Carlo in 1994.
-This annual festival takes place in Marseille, since 2009.
+December 5-10, 2022 – PriMed takes place in Marseille for the 26th time.
+Previously called the International Festival of Mediterranean Documentary Film and Reportage, the festival began in Monte Carlo in 1994.
+This annual festival has been taking place in Marseille since 2009.
 The public is invited to the screenings (free) of international documentaries, discussions and workshops.

-November 30 – December 1, 2019 – Annual temptation for those who have a sweet tooth at the Palais des Congrès de Antibes – Juan-les-Pins for the Salon de Sucre et Chocolate.
+Late November – Annual temptation for those who have a sweet tooth at the Palais des Congrès de Antibes – Juan-les-Pins for the Salon de Sucre et Chocolate.